 However, if the system already has a powerful pool pump, or if you’re willing to spend to install an additional pump, a pressure-side pool vacuum is a great choice that collects dirt and debris in a vacuum bag or cartridge, putting less stress on the filtration system.

 Hose and Cord Length

-The length of the hose can be a prohibitive factor for an above ground pool vacuum.
-Before connecting the vacuum, measure the hose to make sure it reaches every corner of the pool.
+The length of the hose can be a prohibitive factor for an above-ground pool vacuum.
+Before connecting the vacuum, measure the hose of the pool cleaner to make sure it reaches every corner of the pool.
 If there is concern about the hose being too short, then consider purchasing an extra hose you can connect to extend the length.